Definition of Bond Sinking Fund

 Example of Reporting a Sinking Fund on the Balance Sheet

-The bond sinking fund is a long-term (noncurrent) asset even if the fund contains only cash.
-The reason is the cash in the fund must be used to retire bonds, which are long-term liabilities.
-In other words, because the money in the bond sinking fund cannot be used to pay current liabilities, it must be reported outside of the working capital section of the balance sheet.
-(Working capital is current assets minus current liabilities.)
+The bond sinking fund is a noncurrent (or long-term) asset even if the fund contains only cash.
+The reason is the cash in the sinking fund must be used to retire bonds and cannot be used to pay current liabilities.